ELENA-LANG/tutorials/ExpressionTree2/README.md

     // ...

-The next logical step would be to combine the closures into the single class, defined compeletly dynamically:
+The next logical step would be to combine the closures into the single class, defined completely dynamically:

     classTree = DynamicSingleton.new(
         Expression.Method(